Skip to Content

 • Shake off the excess water.
 The wet surface of the dough helps to stick the sesame seeds securely on it.

-• When the surface is coated with sesame seeds completely without bare spots, press the sesame ball lightly to ensure all the sesame seeds have adhered to the surface firmly.
+• When the surface is coated with sesame seeds completely without bare spots, press the sesame ball lightly to ensure all the seeds have firmly adhered to the surface.
 Otherwise, they will fall off while deep-frying.

 4. Deep-fry the sesame balls

-The most crucial step in making sesame balls is deep-frying, as it requires proper temperature control and constant stirring.
+Deep-frying is the most crucial step in making sesame balls, requiring proper temperature control and constant stirring.

 • Place the sesame balls into the oil.
-Please keep in mind that the size of the sesame ball will increase in the process.
+Please remember that the size of the sesame ball will increase in the process.
 Therefore, do not deep-fry too many, making the pan too crowded.

 • The sesame balls will sink to the bottom initially.
 At this point, keep stirring gently to move them to avoid sticking to the bottom.
 After a minute, the outer part of the sesame balls starts to cook and will no longer be sticky.

-• The sesame balls will start to float to the top after three to four minutes (depending on the size and temperature).
+• The sesame balls will float to the top after three to four minutes (depending on the size and temperature).

 • After about four minutes, the sesame balls will start floating on the surface.
 Use a slotted spoon or wire mesh strainer to press them down lightly to submerge them in the oil.
 This step helps the sesame balls cook uniformly into a spherical shape.
 The balls will bounce back to the top quickly and get bigger as time passes.
 Finally, they will expand to the maximum size, which takes about six to eight minutes.

-• The temperature should keep low as before while the inside is still expanding.
+• The temperature should be kept as low as before while the inside still expands.
 The sesame balls can burst/explode if you use high heat, which causes them to expand too fast.

 • Once the sesame balls are fully expanded, which takes about six minutes for the size in this recipe, they will become hollow and light.
 At this point, half of the balls will float above the oil surface.

 • It will take another two to four minutes until they become golden.
-Once they are golden, place them on a paper towel to absorb the excess oil.
+Once golden, place them on a paper towel to absorb the excess oil.

 Note: The total frying time takes about 12 to 15 minutes.
-The surface will become crispy and firm up at this stage and do not shrink after cooling.
+The surface will become crispy and firm eventually and will not shrink after cooling.
 This method ensures the sesame balls puff up fully.
-When one correctly, they will expand to 1.5 to 2x of the original size.
+When one correctly, they will expand to 1.5 to 2x the original size.
 The outer layer is crispy but still soft and chewy on the inside.
 You can hear the hollow sound when you shake it because the filling has detached from the outer layer.

-• Remove any burst sesame ball immediately, if any.
-This way can prevent the filling of the burst ball from scattering into the oil.
+7. Remove any burst sesame ball immediately, if any.
+This way, it can prevent the filling of the burst ball from scattering into the oil.

 Yield: 10 sesame balls